 What RegistroViajero does for you

-RegistroViajero handles both situations automatically: it checks the submission status after each communication, identifies which guests were rejected, and notifies you with the specific reason.
+RegistroViajero handles both moments for you: it checks the submission status after each communication, spots which guests were rejected, and tells you the specific reason.

-If you have questions about SES.HOSPEDAJES credentials, that article explains in detail the difference between portal credentials and web service credentials, and how to configure the landlord code correctly.
+If you have questions about SES.HOSPEDAJES credentials, that article explains in detail the difference between portal credentials and web service credentials, and how to configure the lessor code correctly.